Dedicated and Experienced Distracted Driving Accident Attorneys

 With the growing popularity of smartphones and tablets, and even the modernization of vehicle consoles and dashboards, it is remarkably easy to take one’s eyes off the road.
 Sadly, even a brief moment of distraction can lead to significant damage and loss of life.
+Car wrecks can be very overwhelming, and we are here to help!
 Here is a brief overview of Georgia’s distracted driving laws.

 What is Distracted Driving?

 Texting or talking on a cell phone are obviously dangerous, but distracted driving includes many other issues that may point to a person’s negligence and increase his or her liability in a car accident.
 The police report and any independent investigations your injury attorney relies on will look for the following hazards:

 - Manipulating an object in the car, such as a child’s seat, or reaching for an object on the floor or in the glove box

 - Distraction due to billboards, signs, or other outside objects

 - Applying makeup, combing one’s hair, and similar priming diversions

 - Programming a GPS